-Patients have reported temporary hair loss in the form of shedding for the first few weeks to months.
+Patients have reported temporary hair loss in the form of shedding for the first few weeks to months of minoxidil use.
 This might have to do with the increased turnover of follicular cells and is usually temporary.

 Can minoxidil affect my blood pressure?

-A drop in blood pressure in a standing position may be seen in some patients especially when the medication is applied on a wide area of scalp.
-If you have episodes of a drop in blood pressure with minoxidil, you need to stop using the medication and discuss it with your primary doctor.
+A drop in blood pressure in a standing position may be seen in some patients especially when the medication is applied on a wide area of the scalp.
+If you have episodes involving a drop in blood pressure with minoxidil, you need to stop using the medication and discuss the issue with your primary doctor.